nikwolfe7/arctic-reader/rehab.md

      * Word problem:
        * "If you take $100 to the store and buy a candy bar for $3 and a shirt for $20, how many dollars did you spend?"
        * Follow up: "How many dollars do you have left?"
+  * General Reasoning:
+     * "Are grandparents typically younger than their grandchildren?"

+## 6. Drawing
+  * Draw a circle on a page, ask him to write in the numbers as if it were a clock
+  * Draw the hour and minute hands as if it were "10 minutes to 11"
+  * Ask what time is it?
+  * Write your name